Berrettini stays on course to emulate Becker as he reaches Wimbledon semi-finals - RFI

 However, Berrettini is not all brute force as he demonstrated with some deft touches and subtle drop shots.

-He will though be worried that his previously almost unbreakable serve -- he had dropped it just twice prior to Wednesday -- was broken three times by Auger-Aliassime.
+He will though be worried that his previously almost unbreakable serve -- he had dropped it just twice prior to Wednesday -- was broken three times by Auger-Aliassime.#photo1

 At times Tomljanovic -- who was sitting apart from her cousin -- could not bear to watch as she buried her head in her hands.